 Meet the Supply Development team

 Have questions about management decisions that impact high quality beef production?
 Interested in the latest research pertaining to marbling development and beef market signals?
-Need help deciphering carcass or feedlot performance data and translating it into a tool for her improvement?
+Need help deciphering carcass or feedyard performance data and translating it into a tool for her improvement?

 Our team’s efforts focus on researching genetic and management practices that influence the brand’s supply, communicating those practices and coordinating relationships for information exchange.
 Call or e-mail us for more information: